robskrob/code-notes/thoughtbot/weekly-iteration/nil_is_unfriendly.md

   end
 end
 ```

+### Maybe Pattern -- this is a pattern for replacing, nil
+* Forces conditional logic
+* Avoid invalid scenarios
+* nils need individual handling

 ### Law of Demeter
 When we violate the law of demeter we are accessing something's state that is not part of your own object's state or arguments passed into a method.